Sympa (software)

-Sympa is a Mailing list management (MLM) software.
-Its name, which is an acronym for Système de Multi-Postage Automatique (i.e. Automatic Mailing System), also means "nice" (friendly) in French.
+Sympa is a mailing list management (MLM) software.
+Its name, which is an acronym for Système de Multi-Postage Automatique (i.e. Automatic Mailing System) also means "nice" (friendly) in French.

 Sympa is free and open-source software subject to the terms of the GNU General Public License (GPL).

 Features

-Sympa's features include bulk mailing, service messages and web pages defined by templates, subscriber information stored in a RDBMS, and an external antivirus plugin.
-Its web front-end offers a portal-like interface where the user can control all their list subscriptions and administrative powers in one place (i.e. one site per user, while Mailman (prior to 3.0), for example, creates one site per list).
+Sympa's features include bulk mailing, service messages, and web pages defined by templates, subscriber information stored in a RDBMS, and an external antivirus plugin.
+Its web front-end offers a portal-like interface where the user can control all of their list subscriptions and administrative powers in one place (i.e. one site per user) while Mailman (prior to 3.0), for example creates one site per list.

 Data is stored in a relational database such as MySQL, PostgreSQL, or Oracle; some configuration data is still held in text files, but the stated goal of the developers is to eventually hold as much configuration data as possible in the database as well.

-Sympa consists of at least five concurrent daemons communicating through the database or by placing files in spools: a main daemon accepting incoming mail and controlling the other processes, a bounce daemon managing incoming bounces, an archiver archiving outgoing mail, a task manager doing scheduled maintenance and a bulk mailer doing the actual distributing of list messages to their recipients.
-The work of the main daemon can be split up into up to three parallel instances; of the bulk mailer, an arbitrary number of instances may be run in parallel.
+Sympa consists of at least five concurrent daemons communicating through the database or by placing files in spools: a main daemon accepting incoming mail and controlling the other processes, a bounce daemon managing incoming bounces, an archiver archiving outgoing mail, a task manager doing scheduled maintenance, and a bulk mailer doing the actual distribution of list messages to their recipients.

+The work of the main daemon can be split up into up to three parallel instances; for the bulk mailer, an arbitrary number of instances may be run in parallel.
 At least in theory, the bulk mailer processes can even be spread across a cluster of hosts.
-This architecture, combined with the use of a database table for buffering outgoing mail, makes Sympa well-suited for large and very large list environments handling millions of subscribers.
+The architecture, combined with the use of a database table for buffering outgoing mail, makes Sympa well-suited for large and very large list environments handling millions of subscribers.

 Other features are: (a full list of features is available on the Sympa web site.)